Who really won the iconic feud between Bette Davis and Joan Crawford? | The Tylt

 2. Davis beat Crawford to the Oscars in the 1930s.
 Crawford was unimpressed with Davis' Oscar win though.
 Plus, Davis was plainly dressed.
 When Davis won—Crawford threw the most epic shade about Davis' ugly, plain dress—totally crapping on the fact that she just won her first Oscar.

 3. Davis turned down "Mildred Pierce," yet Crawford took the part in 1945.
 She won the Best Actress Oscar for her title role in 1946.
 Crawford would take another one of Davis' leftover roles for "Possessed" in 1947.
-Crawford got another Oscar nod in 1948.
-One woman's leftovers was another woman's treasures.
+Crawford got another Oscar nomination in 1948.
+One woman's leftovers is another woman's treasures.

 4. Davis got to be borderline abusive to Crawford while filming "What Ever Happened to Baby Jane?" in 1962.
 Crawford got her revenge in a scene where Davis had to drag her across the bedroom.
 Crawford knew Davis had back problems.
 She made herself as a heavy as possible by stuffing her pockets with rocks and actively ruining shots so they'd do the take again and again.
 At the end of the shoot, Davis was in back pain.